ludkinm/SBMSplitMerge/SBMSplitMerge/README.md

 A flexible model would allow the practitioner to place any distribution on the _interaction process_.

 The number of groups or _blocks_ in the network is a key parameter.
 Some models in the literature set a joint prior on the number of blocks and assignment of individuals to blocks.
-This can lead to too many smaller blocks and inconsistent posterior behaviour [cf. Miller and Harrison](https://doi.org/10.1080/01621459.2016.1255636)
+This can lead to too many smaller blocks and inconsistent posterior behaviour [c.f.
+Miller and Harrison](https://doi.org/10.1080/01621459.2016.1255636)

 The GSBM allows an explicit prior on the number of groups and an arbitrary distribution for the interaction process.

 ## Using the package
 Consider the example at the start of this section.
-Suppose the interactions are in a $N$ by $N$ matrix in R called ``interacts``.
+Suppose the interactions are in a $N$ by $N$ matrix in R called \code{interacts}.
 First, you must specify the parts of the model:
 - the interaction process in a ``edgemod`` object
 - the prior for the parameters of the edge-model in a ``parammod`` object